Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 # Deck Settings and Quality Assurance Check

-The following is a review of the settings for each device in the workstation.
+The following is a review of the major settings for each device in the workstation.
 It covers two types of settings: 1) Default, which are permanent and do not require adjustment, and 2) Alligned, which are adjusted to accomodate the recording charecteristics of each object being reformatted.

 This section also contains a quality assurance checklist to help assure that each device is operating properly.